KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/setup-cpp/index.md

 craft kirigami kcoreaddons ki18n breeze kiconthemes qqc2-desktop-style
 ```

+This will take a long while to finish on first run.
 If you close your terminal, you can simply run the environment setup file again to compile your app.

 ## Project structure